 What steps should a business take to accept an exemption certificate?

-When a business is presented with an exemption certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Colorado sales taxes on the seller.

 To verify whether a Colorado exemption certificate is valid